 I loovethis school eveyone is nice and exspectataions are hish currently an 12thgrader already accepted into Yale. thanksto my supportive teachers andfriends here.

 Nottingham High School is a public high school in Syracuse.
-The principal of Nottingham High School is PRINCIPAL - MR. DAVID MAYNARD and can be contacted at firstname.lastname@example.org.
-1,264 students attend Nottingham High School and identify mostly as Hispanic; Black, non-Hispanic; and White, non-Hispanic.
+The principal of Nottingham High School is PRINCIPAL - MR. DAVID MAYNARD, whose e-mail is firstname.lastname@example.org.
+1,264 children attend Nottingham High School and identify as Hispanic; Black, non-Hispanic; and White, non-Hispanic.
 21% of the Nottingham High School students have "limited English proficiency."
-72% of the 1,264 students here are paying reduced lunch prices.
-The student to teacher ratio at Nottingham High School is 13:1.
+72% of the 1,264 students here have subsidized lunches.
+The ratio of students to teachers at Nottingham High School is 13:1.
 Henninger High School is one of the nearest high schools.

 |Native American or Native Alaskan||0%||1%|